JoelineAlves/hair_manager/README.md

 * Balsamiq - to produce wireframes.
 * Figma - to produce wireframes.
 * GitHub - to save files for the website.
+* jQuery - for javascrip fuctionality.
 * Google Fonts - to import fonts.
+* Font Awesome - to icons on the pages.
 * Gitpod - to write code, commit and push the code to the GitHub.
 * codeanywhere - to write code, commit and push the code to the GitHub.
 * Workbench to create the ER diagram.